NethServer/docs/README.rst

-You can find mrre info about **RST Inline Markup** here: rst-cheatsheet_
+You can find more info about **RST Inline Markup** here: rst-cheatsheet_

 .. _rst-cheatsheet: https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst

 Do not use *NethServer* name inside documentation.
-Anytime you need to add the product name, use the *product* macro::
+Any time you need to add the product name, use the *product* macro::

   |product| has this amazing feature!